Battle of Gibraltar (1607): Battle

+Consequences

-The battle resulted in a 12-year truce in which the Dutch Republic achieved de facto recognition by the Spanish Crown.
+The battle was a leading driver of the Twelve Years' Truce, under which the Dutch Republic achieved de facto recognition by the Spanish Crown.

 The battle had an important indirect effect on the History of Ireland, specifically the key event known as "Flight of the Earls".
 Hugh O'Neill, 2nd Earl of Tyrone, and Rory O'Donnell, 1st Earl of Tyrconnell, left Ulster in Ireland with the intention of getting a Spanish army to invade Ireland on their behalf.
-The destruction of the Spanish fleet ruled out any such option, and the Earls found themselves in irrevocable exile - with major consequences for the later history or Ireland, and especially of Ulster.
+The destruction of the Spanish fleet ruled out any such option, and the Earls found themselves in irrevocable exile – with major consequences for the later history of Ireland, and especially of Ulster.